apitoolkit/testkit/README.md

 ## Test Definition Syntax

-API-Workflows uses a YAML-based syntax for defining test scenarios.
+`testkit` uses a YAML-based syntax for defining test scenarios.
 Each scenario consists of multiple stages, where each stage represents a specific API request and its associated assertions.
 Below is an example of the YAML syntax for defining API tests:

 ```yaml
 ---